Barnardo's Board of Trustees is responsible for our governance and strategic direction as a charity.

 Members of the Board of Trustees

 Wendy Becker (Chair)

-Wendy became Chair of our Board of Trustees in May 2018, bringing with her a huge amount of experience in the charity, public and business sectors.
+Wendy became a Trustee and Chair of our Board of Trustees in May 2018, bringing with her a huge amount of experience in the charity, public and business sectors.
+She sits on a number of boards including NHS England, Logitech, Great Portland Estates plc, and Oxford University Press.
 Her roles have included Deputy Chair of the Board of Cancer Research UK, Trustee of The Prince’s Trust and Non-Executive Director of NHS England.
 In her business career she has been Chief Executive of fashion house Jack Wills, Group Chief Marketing Officer at Vodafone, Managing Director of Talk Talk Residential and a partner at McKinsey & Co.
 Wendy has also featured in the Financial Times list of the Top 50 Women to Watch in International Business.

 John Bartlett (Deputy Chair)